CCOSA LEGISLATIVE GOALS 2020-21

 CCOSA supports legislative efforts that enable public schools to continue providing relevant, individualized, and well-rounded academic offerings to students from pre-kindergarten through post-secondary education.

-CCOSA seeks a commitment from the Oklahoma Legislature to establish a long-term funding plan for public schools in Oklahoma that will enable districts to provide a pay raise for teachers and support staff and to provide operational money sufficient for successful implementation of other state-mandated initiatives.
+CCOSA seeks a commitment from the Oklahoma Legislature to establish a long-term and sustainable funding plan for public schools in Oklahoma that will enable districts to provide competitive pay for teachers and support staff and to provide operational money sufficient for successfully implementing other state-mandated initiatives as well as meeting the academic and social/ emotional needs of students.
+In addition, CCOSA supports funding to provide equitable access for connectivity and devices that enable innovative digital learning.

-CCOSA seeks a financial commitment from the Oklahoma Legislature to recruit and retain high quality teachers by ensuring educators continue to have access to state-provided health insurance coverage, a defined benefit at retirement that allows for retired educators to work without penalty for Oklahoma public schools, and by increasing teacher pay to outpace states in our region.
+CCOSA seeks a financial commitment from the Oklahoma Legislature to recruit and retain high quality teachers by ensuring educators continue to have access to state-provided health insurance coverage, committing to a defined benefit at retirement that allows for retired educators to work without penalty for Oklahoma public schools, and providing sustainable teacher pay that keeps Oklahoma at or above the regional average.

 CCOSA supports efforts to stop the legislature’s continual erosion of local tax revenues that support school districts.